 Are we losing intelligence gains?

 But the Flynn effect may now be regressing.
 According to recent studies, the populaces of several countries are essentially bleeding IQ points.
 One eye-catching example came out of Norway last year.

-Norway practices mandatory military service.
-Conscripted men are required to take an IQ test, providing researchers with a wealth of data.
+Norway practices mandatory military service, and conscripted men are required to take an IQ test, which provides researchers with a wealth of data.
 Brent Bratsberg and Ole Rogeberg, at the Ragnar Frische Centre for Economic Research in Oslo, analyzed more than 730,000 of these IQ tests, and their results showed 1975 to be the tipping point for Norway's Flynn effect.
 The country's IQ scores have tumbled downhill since.

 It's worth noting that this decline is not necessarily endemic among Norway's entire population.
 Though the study had a large sample size, it only looked at native-born men, 18–19 years old, and whose parents were also native born.
-Men of other ages or parental makeup were not accounted for, nor did the study look at women's IQs at any age.
-(While Norway practices universal conscription today, the law wasn't extended until 2013, so such data were not available.)
+Men of other ages or parental makeup were not accounted for, nor did the study look at women's IQ at any age.
+(While Norway practices universal conscription today, the law wasn't extended until 2013, so data on women were not available.)

 Even so, Norway's dip is part of a larger trend.
 An analysis out of the University of Otago, written by James Flynn and Michael Shayer, looked at intelligence research in various countries.
 While the declines were not uniform, they were certainly present in the data, particularly among European countries.